-Even when an assignment does not have the maximum social welfare, there can still be other ways in which it is ``optimal''.
+Even when an assignment does not achieve maximum social welfare, there can still be other ways in which it is ``optimal''.
 In this section, we consider some optimality notions and quantify them in relation to social welfare.
-A classical optimality notion is Pareto optimality.
+We begin with a classic notion, Pareto optimality.

-\begin{definition} An assignment $\vv$ is said to be \emph{Pareto dominated} by assignment $\vv'$ if $u_i(\vv)\le u_i(\vv')$ for all $i\in N$, with the inequality being strict for at least one $i$.
-An assignment $\vv$ is \emph{Pareto optimal (PO)} if it is not Pareto dominated by any other assignment. \end{definition}
+\begin{definition} An assignment $\vv$ is said to be \emph{Pareto dominated} by an assignment $\vv'$ if $u_i(\vv)\le u_i(\vv')$ for all $i\in N$, with the inequality being strict for at least one agent.
+An assignment $\vv$ is \emph{Pareto optimal} (PO) if it is not Pareto dominated by any other assignment. \end{definition}